 - Azo yellow (PY151) could be used instead of Hansa.
 It’s cooler than Hansa but clear, clean, and a good mixer.
 Neither are highly staining.

-- The only true, nonstaining red that I know of is Cadmium, but cadmium pigments are opaque and muddy mixers.
+- The only true, nonstaining red that I know of is Cadmium, but cadmium pigments are opaque and can be muddy mixers.
 I'm not a fan.
 You may have to test several, but any bright red could be substituted for Pyrrol.
 I also like Daniel Smith’s Perylene Red (PR178).

 - Several of the quinacridones like quin red, quin magenta, or quin violet could be substituted for the rose.
 I also like Permanent Alizarin crimson (PR264), but it produces more muted mixes.